helix-robotics-ag/ros-helix/Userguide_0_Configuration.md

 ```

 ### `pcc_model.config.yml`
-This defines the parameters used to initialise the underlying model for cartesian control.
+This defines the parameters used to create the underlying model for cartesian control.
 If no file is present, the defaults from the [`HelixKinematicPCCModel`](https://github.com/helix-robotics-ag/helix-models/blob/main/helix_models/helix_kinematic_pcc.py) class will be used.

 If no file is present, one will **not** be created.
 If you want to change the parameters, create a file with the below fields. `gripper_length` is probably the parameter you are most likely to want to change, this is the [m] distance in the Z-direction from the arm 'wrist' (`seg3_end_link` frame) to the gripper TCP (`helix_tcp` frame).
 See the [`helix_models`](https://github.com/helix-robotics-ag/helix-models/tree/main) repo docs for more information on the others.
 ```